Melbourne Recital Centre

 The Ravel piece also came in for firm treatment.
 Hewitt is not disposed to apply washes to these pages and the Modere, despite its lush underpinning figure-work, impressed for a no-nonsense delivery where ppp remained a definite entity rather than a wisp.
 The Menuet impressed for the rhetoric brought into play at its central climactic point, while the concluding Anime gave the pianist ample space to show her talent at unflustered dexterity in what amounts to a toccata, albeit a remarkably tautly structured one.
 The only quality missing was verve, like the elation you experience when hearing the main motive striking out from an underlying susurrus of semiquavers.

-Hewitt has a passion for Chabrier’s piano music, and most of us know too little of it to sympathize one way or the other.
+Hewitt has a passion for Chabrier’s piano music, and most of us know too little of it to react one way or the other.
 The Bouree fantasque is a formidable show-piece without much substance but packed with excitement and flurries of virtuosity.
 This performance was lively enough, if it lacked the punch that you can see in the score; the reading caught fire at the return of the main theme proper after Chabrier has finished with his F major central section and the florid chromaticising he employs to get back to his C minor home key.
-The final rousing 24 bars brought this entertaining if unwieldy bonbon to a glittering conclusion.
+Its final rousing 24 bars brought this entertaining if unwieldy bonbon to a glittering conclusion.

 Hewitt plays her second program on Saturday May 20 at 7 pm.
 Along with the Bach Partita No 4, she will play the C minor Partita No. 2.
 The rest is Beethoven: Sonata No. 1 in F minor and the Moonlight No. 14 in C sharp minor.